 It will cost some money to create your own brand with the help of a platform like Web.com.
 However, these professional services tend to give you more flexibility to run your business the way you want, including setting your own customer service and return policy.

 If a larger investment seems intimidating, consider opting for an established platform, like eBay or Amazon.
 While these sites typically have their own customer service and rules for returns, they have fewer upfront costs to worry about.

 While some site fees are mandatory, other add-ons will likely be available if you choose to pay for them.
+Whatever you pick, you'll want to make sure the features you choose help your eCommerce site works best for your customers.
 Here are three to note:

 Customizations: Custom domain names and site designs are available on some platforms at additional cost.